Moss Icon

-Moss Icon is an American post-hardcore band formed in late 1986 in Annapolis, Maryland, United States.
-Its original lineup comprised vocalist Jonathan Vance, guitarist Tonie Joy, bassist Monica DiGialleonardo, and drummer Mark Laurence.
+Moss Icon is an American post-hardcore band from Annapolis, Maryland, formed in late 1986.
+Its original lineup consisted of vocalist Jonathan Vance, guitarist Tonie Joy, bassist Monica DiGialleonardo, and drummer Mark Laurence.
 Alex Badertscher joined as the second guitarist in 1990.
 Moss Icon is considered to be an early influence on the hardcore punk splinter genre known as post-hardcore, as well as on the eventual development of emo.
 However, the band members themselves have repeatedly denied knowingly contributing to the latter genre in any way.

 History and background

 Formation to breakup

-The band's identifying characteristics, and those that distinguished them from their contemporaries, included noticeable and abrupt transitions from loud to quiet, and Vance's esoteric stream of conscious lyrical content.
-Earlier recordings of the band are reminiscent of early Joy Division, while later songs embodied a less blunt approach with more exploratory arrangements and riffage.
+Moss Icon's identifying characteristics, and those that distinguished them from their contemporaries, included noticeable and abrupt transitions from loud to quiet, and Jonathan Vance's esoteric stream of conscious lyrical content.
+Early recordings from the band are reminiscent to that of early Joy Division, while later songs embodied a less blunt approach with more exploratory arrangements and riffage.
 Vance's lyrics touched upon vaguely, among other issues, the plight of indigenous peoples of the Americas, and opposed the U.S. government's involvement in Nicaragua and Guatemala.

-The band played frequently with fellow Annapolis band The Hated.
-Moss Icon recorded their debut 7", "Hate in Me", in January 1988, and entered the studio several months later to record their second 7", "Mahpiua Luta".
-Their Lyburnum Wits End Liberation Fly LP was recorded by Les Lentz (who engineered all of their studio recordings) throughout 1988 but was not released until mid-1994, three years after the band's break-up, by Vermiform Records.
-Moss Icon's third 7", entitled "Memorial", was recorded in January 1991 along with a split LP with Silver Bearing.
-In 1994, Ebullition Records released the It Disappears LP, compiling songs from "Memorial" with live versions of several songs.
+Moss Icon performed live frequently with fellow Annapolis band The Hated.
+The band recorded and released their debut EP, Moss Icon, in January 1988.

+Over the course of three different studio sessions in 1988, Moss Icon would record their second EP, Mahpiua Luta, as well as their debut full-length.
+Guitarist Tonie Joy has stated that the album was eventually "abandoned" because "Jonathan wasn't happy with it or something."

-In 1990, a splinter project of Moss Icon was formed called Breathing Walker, containing all four members of Moss Icon plus Alex Badertscher on bass, Zak Fusciello on percussion, and Tim Horner on violin.
+In 1990, a side project of Moss Icon was formed called Breathing Walker, containing all four members of the band plus Alex Badertscher on bass, Zak Fusciello on percussion, and Tim Horner on violin.
 Breathing Walker released a cassette that was re-released on vinyl and CD in 2001 by the Vermin Scum label, along with live tracks.

+Moss Icon's third EP, titled Memorial, was recorded in January 1991 along with a split LP with Silver Bearing.
+In 1994, Ebullition Records released It Disappears, an LP compiling songs from Memorial with live versions of several other songs.

 Post-breakup and 2001 reformation

-After the dissolution of Moss Icon, guitarist Tonie Joy was a member of the bands Universal Order of Armageddon, Born Against, and The Convocation Of.... (later christened The Convocation).
-Other band members were less involved in music, except for Laurence's drums in Lava, DiGialleonardo's Blue Condors, and Vance's solo debut LP.
+Following the dissolution of Moss Icon, guitarist Tonie Joy became a member of various bands, including Universal Order of Armageddon, Born Against, and The Convocation Of.... (later christened The Convocation).
+During Joy's tenure in Born Against, the band's vocalist Sam McPheeters offered to release Moss Icon's sole full-length on his label Vermiform Records.
+The album, titled Lyburnum Wits End Liberation Fly, would be posthumously released in 1993, two years after the band's break-up.

+Other band members became less involved in music afterwards, except for Laurence's drumming in Lava, DiGialleonardo's Blue Condors, and Vance's solo debut album.

 Moss Icon reunited to play two shows with Zak Fusciello on drums, one at the 2001 More Than Music Fest in Columbus, Ohio and the other at the renovated Charles Theatre in Baltimore, Maryland.